vuxcode/we1-project-Raad1028/time-report.md

   - Solved an issue where an automatic margin was added that couldnt be removed.
   - Tweaks to the sidebar design.
   - Started working on adding the extend-button in the sidebar.

+- 2024-04-17 14:30 Worked for 2 hours
+  - Made extend button functional using javascript.
+  - Added colors to elements.
+  - Started working on the main part of the screen.